rocicorp/diff-server/doc/design.md

 Unlike clients, Replicant Servers do not ever rewind.
 The server is Truth, and the clients dance to its tune.
 Once a transaction is accepted by a server and written to its history, it is final, and clients will rewind and replay as necessary to match.

-This does not mean, however, that servers have to accept whatever clients write.
-Servers have full discretion over whether to accept any given transaction, and they validate all work clients do.
-See "synchronization" and "integration" for details.

 ## Consistency Requirements

 Each Replicant Server acts as a single strictly serialized logical database, even though they are typically a distributed system internally.
 In the event of a partition internal to the replicant server, it will become unavailable rather than give inconsistent results.
 This is required for correctness of clients and integrations, which are reliant on transactions that are marked finalized by the server remaining so.

 This requirement has no effect on client availability or performance, since interaction with the server is already in the background as connectivity allows.

-## Noms Schema

-The server uses the same schema as the client, except there's only a `local` dataset, since the server doesn't need to allow a separate branch to evolve while sync is in progress the way the client does.

-## Registering Transactions
+## Server State

-We expect that users will typically want to *register* transaction functions at the server-side, rather than let clients execute whatever transactions they want, for a few reasons:

-1. Without this, clients would have to include the transaction code in their packages, and then write it into their databases, which would double the amount of storage the clients would consume.
-2. We expect that developers will usually want to whitelist transaction functions that can run, based on known hashes of code bundles.
-Otherwise, malicious clients could attack good clients by way or the sync protocol.
-3. For many transaction types originating on clients, there will be server-side actions that need to happen -- either to actually execute the transaction in reality, or to validate the transaction (see "Integration").
-It's natural to implement these server-side handlers nearby the place where registration happens.

-Registration is implemented as a special pair of transaction functions baked into all Replicant nodes: `registerTransaction` and `unregisterTransaction` that update the `value.txCode` field of the server's `local` dataset.

-# Replicant Service

-The Replicant Service is a horizontally scalable application server server written in Go that runs one or more Replicant servers.
-All state is stored persistently in S3/Dynamo (see [NBS-on-AWS](https://github.com/attic-labs/noms/blob/master/go/nbs/NBS-on-AWS.md)).

-Because each Replicant Server stores only a small amount of data (that is, just the data that should be replicated to user devices), there is no need to partition individual servers.
-However, it may be the case that for a variety of reasons there are multiple instances of the service hosting the same Replicant Server at once.

-Each NBS instance has its own isolated backing storage, meaning that for some applications, the Replicant Service might end up duplicating a lot of data server-side in separate Replicant Servers.
-To combat that, Replicant Service could be setup to share a single NBS instance across all users.
-The downside (in the current code) is that all commits to NBS serialized.
-This would probably still be fine up to lots of users, but at some point would need to be fixed.
+The Replicant server maintains only a single `local` head.

 ## API

-For each Replicant Server it hosts, the Replicant Service exposes an HTTP/REST API that exposes:
+Each Replicant server exposes an HTTP/REST API with the following functionality:

-* The entire Replicant client API (including the underlying Noms API)
+* The entire Replicant client API
+* A special synchronous form of the `onChange` API from the client that allows the receiver to mark the transaction as invalid
 * A special `Sync()` method used during synchronization (see "Synchronization" for details)
-* A special form of the notification API from the client that allows cancelation (see "Integration" for details)
+* A subset of the [Noms ChunkStore API](https://github.com/attic-labs/noms/blob/master/go/chunks/chunk_store.go):
+  * `Get`/`GetMany`
+  * `Has`/`HasMany`
+  * `Put`

+The ChunkStore API is required in order to use Noms to move data to and from the server.
+See Synchronization for details.

+# Replicant Service

+The Replicant Service is a horizontally scalable stateless application server written in Go that runs one or more Replicant servers.
+All state is stored persistently in S3/DynamoDB (see [NBS-on-AWS](https://github.com/attic-labs/noms/blob/master/go/nbs/NBS-on-AWS.md)).
+DynamoDB is used to store the value of each head, with [Strongly Cosnsistent Reads](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).
+DynamoDB's built-in support for conditional writes is used implement optimistic locking of each head.

+Because each Replicant Server stores only a small amount of data (that is, just the data that should be replicated to one user's devices), there is no need to partition individual servers.

 ## Integration

 Most Replicant Groups will not be self-contained.
-Creating and synchronizing data amongst themselves it not enough: they must interact with the outside world -- either with other existing parts of the service stack, or with other replicant groups.
+Creating and synchronizing data amongst themselves it not enough: they must interact with the outside world -- either with other existing parts of the service stack, or with other Replicant groups.
 Examples include sending emails, billing customers, sending data to and from other users on the same service, updating and reflecting updates to the system of record, etc.

-Integration with the outside world is done via the Replicant Service API.
-To push data into a Replicant Group, register a transaction that implements the change, and invoke that transaction.
+Integration with the outside world is done via the Replicant Server API.
+To push data into a Replicant Group, register a bundle that implements the necessary transaction function, and invoke that function.
 To pull data out of a Replicant Group, use the database API as normal.
 To be notified of new transactions, register for notifications.
 To validate, and potentially reject a transaction, use the synchronous notification API.

 # Synchronization